valerio98-lab/ML_Theory/formule ML - Jose.md

 The second approach is to be preferred, because in the first is possible that at one given point no particular attribute is the best, but there are a combination that are informative.

+### Classification metrics

+#### Accuracy

+Accuracy is a classification metric.
+The accuracy is given by the number of predicitions that our model has made correctly

+#### Precision

+Precision is the ability to avoid false positives.

+#### Recall

+Recall is the ability to avoid false negatives.

+#### F1-Score

+Is the harmonic mean of the precision and recall.

+#### Discussion about more reliable metrics

+In general the accuracy gives is a good classification metric, however it is not suitable for all problems.
+For example in cases where the dataset is unbalanced, the accuracy might lead to misleading results.
+If we know that false positives are bad for our application we might try to maximize the precision, if on the other hand we want to avoid the possibility of false negatives we need to maximize the recall.
+In general this decision depends on the specific application and might not be too obvios.
+Another problem that arises is that exists a tradeoff between precision and recall, thus maximization of both might not be possible.
+The F1 score must be our choiche then if we have no reason to prefer recall over precision or vice versa.

 ### Bayesian learning

 The uncertainty is modeled in a bayesian framework.